 - The Tactical Communications Node (TCN) provides the principal backbone element and supports command post operations for the WIN-T Increment 2 network.
-It provides communication and networking equipment and allows the Soldier the ability to access the network at a variety of security levels.
+The TCN provides communication and networking equipment and allows the Soldier the ability to access the network at a variety of security levels.
 While at-the-halt, the TCN is equipped with a 10 meter, extendable mast to improve line-of-sight connectivity and larger satellite assemblage for high throughput.

-- The Point of Presence (PoP) is installed on select platforms at division, brigade and battalion echelons, enabling mobile mission command by providing on-the-move network connectivity, both line-of-sight and beyond-line-of-sight.
+- The Point of Presence (PoP) is installed on select combat platforms at division, brigade and battalion echelons, enabling mobile mission command by providing on-the-move network connectivity, both line-of-sight and beyond-line-of-sight.

 - The Vehicle Wireless Package (VWP) is a communications package for non-WIN-T Command and Control (C2) vehicles.
 The VWP B-Kit provides remote connectivity to a TCN via a Local Access Waveform for command and control vehicles during at-the-halt and on-the-move operations.
 It is a small form factor Local Area Network extension of the TCN’s satellite and terrestrial line-of-sight network systems.